MAGICGrants/so-simple-theme/_posts/blog/2022-05-31-2022-Scholarship-Open.md

 ---
-layout: page
+layout: post
+title: "2022 Scholarship Applications Are Now Open!"
+excerpt: "We are distributing three $1,000 scholarships to undergraduate students who are interested in cryptocurrencies."
+Author: magicboard
 ---

-## 2022-2023 Applications Are Now Open!
+## 2022-2023 Scholarship Applications Are Now Open!

 MAGIC Grants offers undergraduate scholarships to students who are interested in cryptocurrencies.
 This year, three (3) recipients will each receive $1,000 ($500 per semester) paid directly to the educational institution.